Alphanovel App

 The man missed that little moment.

-“You know too much for someone who talks too much,” the stranger said calmly.
+“You know too much for someone who won't keep his mouth shut,” the stranger said calmly.

 There was a sound then.